korupso/OVinder/documents/scrum-questions.md

 **What hinders my progress?**
 I had to spend too much time on a single method today, which is why I got a bit confused in the end.
 Maybe the weekend will help me to make me less confused on Monday.

+---
+## 27.07.2020
+**What did I do today?**
+I made the rendering of the markers much more fluent.
+I also created two new icons.
+One for motorbike parking and one for mixed parking between motorbike and bycicle.
+I worked on adding info into the bubbles, but it's not very easy to format it.
+I'll see, if there is something in the documentation.

+**What will I do tomorrow?**
+I will work more on the info bubbles and I'll try to make them look a bit better.
+This may as well take the whole day, but if there is time left, I'll try to start implementing the routing feature.

+**What hinders my progress?**
+Nothing at the moment.
+Everything is working as intended.